 Q: What equipment do I need?

 A: If your child does have their own set of clubs, please bring them to every class.
 Children’s clubs, golf balls, and all learning equipment will be provided for those who need it.
 Appropriate clothing is required.
 Any type of tennis or basketball shoe will work in place of golf shoes.
 All shoes must be closed-toe.
-It is highly recommended that the participant wears a hat to protect them from the sun.
+It is highly recommended that the participant wears a hat and sunscreen to protect them from the sun.

 Q: What is The First Tee’s Golf and Life Skills Experience?